GameBrief · General

 Can you build a Lumberyard in the Desert or Volcanic biome?
 No. Lumberyards only function in the Forest biome and cannot be placed in the Desert or Volcanic biomes.
 Establish your lumber production before leaving the Forest.

 What makes the Volcanic biome different?
-Hardest enemies, best citizen stats, two legendary bosses, and a unique Blacksmith mechanic: the building gets a permanently lit furnace and production boost from the volcano.
+Hardest enemies, best citizen stats, and a unique Blacksmith mechanic: the building gets a permanently lit furnace and production boost from the volcano.
+Two legendary bosses: Great Phoenix of Arabia (1,200 HP at Scorched Shrine) and Talos Prototype (1,800 HP at Temple of Vulcan).
 Firescale Armor is crafted here using Iron Nails, Ember Cloth, and Cured Hide.

 Which god pairs best with each biome in Romestead?
 Minerva for Plains (she's the boss; her quest unlocks the Blacksmith), Diana for Forest (hunting and Nature domain), Ceres for wherever food pressure hits (usually Plains-to-Forest transition), Vulcan for Volcanic (fire and forge; his Blacksmith upgrades compound with the volcano boost).